-Since the initial description of aromatic L-amino acid decarboxylase deficiency, about 200 cases have been tabulated in a database of pediatric neurotransmitter disorders (http://www.biopku.org) (16; 08), and several reviews have been published (37; 30; 08; 17).
-Additional patients are known, and it is most likely that many more cases exist, but diagnosis has not been made because of the absence of easily recognized markers in normal metabolic evaluations.
+Since the initial description of aromatic L-amino acid decarboxylase deficiency, about 200 cases have been tabulated in a database of pediatric neurotransmitter disorders (http://www.biopku.org) (17; 09), and several reviews have been published (31; 09; 18; 38).
+Additional patients are known, and it is most likely that many more cases exist, but diagnosis has not been made because of the absence of easily recognized markers in metabolic evaluations.

-The original description of the twins (20) encompasses most of the clinical features of this disease, with signs being virtually identical in many other reported cases (29; 36; 30; 17).
+The original description of the twins (21) encompasses most of the clinical features of this disease, with signs being virtually identical in many other reported cases (30; 40; 31; 18).
 For detailed description, see the clinical vignette section.
-A summary of the clinical features in 78 individuals with the disorder has been published (08).
+Summaries of the clinical features in about 150 individuals with the disorder have been published (09; 36; 38).
 Patients typically show muscular hypotonia, poor sucking, feeding difficulties, and a tendency to hypoglycemia from birth.
 In the first few months of life, symptoms of dystonia or intermittent limb spasticity, axial and truncal hypotonia, extreme irritability, oculogyric crises, and psychomotor retardation develop.
 Head control is poor in infancy.
 Progressive neurologic dysfunction, especially extrapyramidal movement disorders comprising parkinsonism-dystonia, occurs in early childhood.
 Dystonia may be accompanied by athetosis or chorea.
 Eye fixation is poor.
 Voluntary movements are difficult.
 Physical examination may reveal brisk knee reflexes and extensor plantar responses.
 Speech is dysarthric and difficult.
-Associated features are sleep disturbances, labile temperature regulation, autonomic dysfunction, irritability, and cognitive impairment.
+Associated features are sleep disturbances, labile temperature regulation, autonomic dysfunction, nasal congestion, irritability, and cognitive impairment.

 Along with ptosis, miosis, and paroxysmal sweating, other autonomic symptoms in aromatic L-amino acid decarboxylase deficiency include chronic nasal congestion, temperature instability, hypotension, hypersalivation, and especially complex feeding difficulties related to disturbed intestinal motility, reflux, diarrhea, and constipation.
-One patient was not diagnosed until 15 years of age, with chronic diarrhea being his most prominent symptom resulting in dehydration and malnutrition (Lee at al 2014).
+One patient was not diagnosed until 15 years of age, with chronic diarrhea being his most prominent symptom resulting in dehydration and malnutrition (27).
 Patients may have difficulty swallowing or eating.
 This can be so severe that gastrostomy is necessary.
 Gastroesophageal reflux disease can require fundoplication.
-Providing enough energy and fluid is often problematic, and patients are at risk of becoming cachectic (36).
+Providing enough energy and fluid is often problematic, and patients are at risk of becoming cachectic (40).
 Two patients also suffered from inflammatory bowel disease.

-About a third of patients have a single seizure with corresponding EEG abnormalities, but rarely develop severe epilepsy (36; 23; 30).
+About a third of patients have single seizures with corresponding EEG abnormalities, but rarely develop severe epilepsy (40; 24; 31).
 Seizure types are grand mal or complex focal seizures.
 An ictal electroencephalographic study in an 11-year-old male demonstrated the presence of epileptic spasms and generalized tonic seizures together with involuntary nonepileptic movements.
 Epileptic attacks were controlled with antiepileptic drugs.
-This study demonstrates that differentiation between epileptic and nonepileptic episodes in aromatic L-amino acid decarboxylase deficiency is vital for appropriate treatment (23).
+This study demonstrates that differentiation between epileptic and nonepileptic episodes in aromatic L-amino acid decarboxylase deficiency is vital for appropriate treatment (24).
 Before the definitive diagnosis is established, oculogyric crises are often mistaken as seizures and many antiepileptic therapies initiated, all with little effect on these dopamine-deficiency phenomena.

-About half of the patients diagnosed to date are of southeast Asian descent, especially from China, Taiwan, and Japan and they have a common mutation, IVS6+4A>T (25).
+About half of the patients diagnosed to date are of southeast Asian descent, especially from China, Taiwan, and Japan.
+They have a common mutation, IVS6+4A>T (26).
 The mutation is a splicing site alteration that leads to the insertion of 37 nucleotides into the DDC mRNA.
 Unfortunately, the clinical symptomatology of these patients is very severe.

-Gene therapy has been developed as a novel therapeutic approach for aromatic L-amino acid decarboxylase deficiency (19; 14; 24).
-With the aid of targeted neurosurgical procedures, viral vector-mediated gene transfer of the human DDC gene into the putamen has become possible.
+Gene therapy has been developed as a novel therapeutic approach for aromatic L-amino acid decarboxylase deficiency (20; 15; 25; 42; 39).
+With the aid of targeted neurosurgical procedures, viral vector-mediated gene transfer of the human DDC gene into the putamen or into the substantia nigra plus the ventral tegmental area has become possible.
 The first clinical results of this exciting technique seem promising and the therapy is becoming licensed in several countries.